pschaus/book_lepl1402/source/part6.rst

     Stream<Integer> stream = Stream.of(10, 20, 30, 40, 50);
     Stream<Integer> incremented = stream.map(i -> i + 1);  // => [11, 21, 31, 41, 51]

 This is an example that uses an :ref:`unary operator <fp_operators>`, as both streams share the same data type (i.e., ``Integer``).
-But the ``map()`` method also accept general functions that change the data type of the elements of the input stream.
+But the ``map()`` method also accepts general functions that change the data type of the elements of the input stream.
 As an example, the following code creates a stream that provides the number of characters in each element of a stream of strings:

 ..  code-block:: java